 John and Amy met in culinary school in New Orleans, LA and fell in love while working at the same restaurant, Christian’s, in New Orleans, LA.
 They’ve been married for 31 years.
 Together they’ve owned two restaurants, one in Mt.
 Pleasant, SC (The Guilds Inn and Supper at Seven) and 33 Liberty (2001 through 2008) in Greenville, SC.
 While Chef/Owner of 33 Liberty he received a James Beard semi-finalist nomination for Best Chef/Southeast.
 After 33 Liberty, John spent three years as Food & Beverage director at two CCRCs (Continuing Care Retirement Communities) before going out on his own as a Restaurant Coach and Hospitality Consultant.
 He’s published a novel, Doughnuts for Amy, based on his experiences in those retirement communities, and is a former Huffington Post food & travel writer responsible for a well-known satirical essay titled “9 Reasons Not to Visit or Move to Greenville, SC in 2015” which received almost one million reads.
 John has made a dozen appearances on Food Network and been featured in Chile Pepper, Southern Living, Fox News, and a variety of print media.
 He also owns Jack Russell Social Media which provides clever and effective social media engagement for a variety of clients.

 Tin Roof Farm is the hobby farm of John & Amy in Piedmont, SC.
-They live happily with about two dozen chickens, one grumpy turkey, two goats, three cats, two dogs and about 100,000 honey bees.
+They live happily with about two dozen chickens, one grumpy turkey, three cats, two dogs and about 100,000 honey bees.
 They farm a variety of tomatoes, potatoes, raspberries, eggplant, peas, beans, squash, and greens.

 Care to hire John to help make your restaurant successful?
 Email him.